sahilrajput03/learning-monogo-and-mongoosejs/README.md

 Solution:

 1. Use a Sequence Field: Add a field to your documents that represents the order or sequence of the documents.
 For example, you can add a field called "sequence" and assign a numeric value to each document.
 When you retrieve documents, you can use this field to sort them in the desired sequence.
+When retrieving documents, you can use .sort({ "sequence": 1 }) to get them in ascending order.
    ```js
    {
      "_id": ObjectId("documentId"),